Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/09/summer-2025-update/index.md

 Really, after all those years, I'm used to it.
 Like everyone else here.
 We shrug, we buckle down, we continue working hard.

 The final update of this year likely won't say anything different.
 I will have finally finished all my "level 1" products for the online store.
 I will hopefully take a bit of a break around the holidays.

+As it stands, the plan for next season is ...

+* Create the final 2 "math" topics in Level1 (moving towards finally using numbers and addition and such) + several "Social" and "Physical" topics such as exploring emotion for young kids.
+This "finishes" Level 1 in the sense that every single topic exists and has its core products, but there are certainly more ideas to be made here.
+* Finish the _Big Fat Website Update_ so all my other websites are ready to support the online store.
+* At least keep _Saga of Life_ updated and on pace.
+As explained, other non-webshop projects are optional.
+* I see I had written down some small writing contests and themed ideas (such as for Christmas) during this time, but those are _very_ optional.

 And then, next year, you can all finally gaze in wonder at the beauty of an online store I launched ;)